Security, How to identify phishing attempts and similar scams

 - If in doubt do not click any enclosed link, but instead call or independently go to the official website of the purported sender's company so that you can check the authenticity of the email or submit a compliant.

-- Always report suspected phishing by forwarding the email in question to email@example.com
+- Always report suspected phishing either by utilizing the Report Spam Outlook Add-in or forwarding the email in question to firstname.lastname@example.org